 Knitting holidays in France is based in the Charente-Maritime in South West France.
-We offer our knitting guests free transfers to The Barn from Bordeaux airport, La Rochelle airport or Saintes station.
-There are two transfers a day to tie in with as many flight arrival/departure times as possible.
-If your flight arrives before 10 am or departs after 5 pm please check before booking to see if you qualify for a free transfer (transfer time from Bordeaux is approximately 90 minutes, from La Rochelle just over a hour and Saintes is just 20 minutes).
+We offer our knitting guests free transfers to The Barn from Bordeaux airport or Saintes station.
+There are two transfers on the arrival day and departure day to tie in with as many flight arrival/departure times as possible.
+If your flight arrives before 10 am or departs after 5 pm please check before booking to see if you qualify for a free transfer (transfer time from Bordeaux is approximately 90 minutes and from Saintes just 20 minutes).

 Note: You can find the latest information about Covid 19 and Brexit on your Government website.
 If you are travelling from the UK click here.